 Coastal Connections

-This project brings together local people who want to make changes on issues that are important to them and their communities along coastal Moray – areas around Burghead, Hopeman and Cummingston.
-The ‘Coastal Connections’ project builds on our community-led approach developed through our Rural Wisdom project.
-People have told us how they want to develop their ideas and the challenges they want to tackle.
-Their first priorities are around Fuel Poverty & Sustainable Energy, Transport, and Community Wellbeing – but we know that as more people get involved there will be more issues to explore.
+This project ran until 2024 and brought together local people who wanted to make changes on issues that were important to them and their communities along coastal Moray – areas around Burghead, Hopeman and Cummingston.
+The ‘Coastal Connections’ project built on our community-led approach developed through our Rural Wisdom project.
+People told us how they wanted to develop their ideas and the challenges they wanted to tackle.
+Their first priorities were around Fuel Poverty & Sustainable Energy, Transport, and Community Wellbeing.

-This 2-year project is funded through the Community-Led programme – an award from The National Lottery Community Fund, made possible by National Lottery players.
+This 2-year project was funded through the Community-Led programme – an award from The National Lottery Community Fund, made possible by National Lottery players.

 What we're doing

-We have supported the development of a steering group which includes local people and community groups – they have been involved in developing the project from the start.
-The steering group and our local team will work together, guiding the project ensuring that the learning and opportunities are rooted in community.
+We supported the development of a steering group which includes local people and community groups – they have been involved in developing the project from the start.
+The steering group and our local team worked together, guiding the project ensuring that the learning and opportunities were rooted in community.

-Together we will support local groups and wider community to work together to ultimately improve community wellbeing, sustainability, and resilience by:
+Together we supported local groups and wider community to work together to ultimately improve community wellbeing, sustainability, and resilience by:

 The impact it's having so far